 Strikes, however, have not altogether ceased, even in those States where legislation, by stringent enactment, forbids them.
-It has been noted that strikes of late have occurred chiefly amongst coal miners and certain unions representing unskilled laborers.
+It has been noted that strikes of late have occurred chiefly amongst coal miners and certain unions representing unskilled labourers.
 The prohibiting clauses have not always been enforced by the executive.
 But in several instances indictment has followed attempts to bring about or to prolong a strike, and fines and imprisonment have been awarded.
 A decision of the Arbitration Court, ordering the Newcastle coal trimmers to return to work, was upset by the Supreme Court of New South Wales, on the ground that the Arbitration Court had no power to make men work if they did not wish to do so.

-Neither Wages Boards nor Arbitration Courts have altogether abolished strikes, but it is believed that they have greatly reduced their number and extent, and checked industrial unrest, by providing a properly-constituted legal tribunal for the settlement of matters in dispute.
+Neither Wages Boards nor Arbitration Courts have altogether abolished strikes, but it is believed that, by the provision of a properly-constituted legal tribunal for the settlement of matters in dispute, industrial unrest will be checked.